I’m a new believer and I’m really struggling with the whole ‘Jesus loves me’ thing. How do I really feel God’s love?

 So what does all this mean?
 And how can you really start feeling God’s love today?

 - Thank Jesus for his love.
-Make it a habit to thank him for dying for you on the cross and for the fact that he’ll always love you.
+Make a habit of thanking him for dying for you on the cross and for the fact that he’ll always love you.

 - When you mess up, talk to Jesus about it!
 Long ago, he knew that you’d be a sinner, that you would struggle with sin, yet he chose to love you and die for you anyway (see Roman 5:8).
 In response to this love, you can choose to be honest with him and confess your sins, knowing he has already defeated them!